 If you are looking to save a little money then you may want to consider the JR Sobu Line.
 The train leaves the same station and uses the same tracks as the Narita Express, but makes stops along the way.
 The trip takes about 90 minutes and leaves Narita Station every hour or so.
 Tickets can be purchased at the station underneath Narita's Terminal 1.

 Keisei Skyliner and Limited Express

 The Keisei Electric Railway's bullet trains reach speeds of 100 miles per hour.
 Trains from Narita go to Nippori Station on Tokyo's subway system where you can transfer to Tokyo Station.
 The Keisei Skyliner takes about 40 minutes to get to Nippori Station while the Keisei Limited Express takes about an hour and 15 minutes.
 The subway from Nippori to Tokyo Stations takes about 10 minutes.
 All tickets can be purchased at the boarding areas.
 Catch Keisei trains from the station at Terminal 1 or Terminal 2.

 Airport Limousine Bus

 Limousine buses depart Narita Airport's Terminal 1 and 2 for travel to Tokyo Station.
-Get outside to look for a white and orange bus.
+Outside look for a white and orange bus.
 Nearby, you'll find a ticket counter or a ticket machine.
-No prior reservations are necessary and buses depart every 15 to 20 minutes.
+No prior reservations are necessary, and buses depart every 15 to 20 minutes.
 Special round-trip tickets are available to foreign tourists; the return trip must be used within 14 days of the outgoing trip.
 The ride takes between an hour and 15 minutes to two hours, depending on traffic.